hugorodrigues/seMigrations/README.md

 - 201212101255-Added_new_table.sql

+---

 ## Defining migrations

-Now when you need to change something in you database you create a new file with your new changes and instructions on howto rollback.
+Now when you need to change something in you database you create a new file with your changes and rollback instructions.
 Use the following syntax:

 ```sql
 The code that will DO something